 With regard to the first two companies, the appellate court determined that despite numerous opportunities to provide more specific evidence, his proof of exposure by these firms was factually insufficient.
 Colton made two types of plastic cements, only one of which – the gun plastic cement – contained asbestos.
 The plaintiff testified he never worked with a Colton product where the word “gun” appeared on the container.
 No witnesses or documents could back his claim of exposure.

 With regard to Kaiser Gypsum, the court found the plaintiff’s timeline of exposure lacking in specifics, and therefore it found summary judgment proper.

 However, with regard to J-MM and Formosa, the appellate court reversed, finding there was enough basis to form questions of fact for trial.
 Several pieces of evidence to which the firms had pointed in their request were absent in the record, and the appellate court refused to consider evidence not properly entered into the record.
-Furthermore, the appellate court indicated that these were the only companies producing asbestos-containing Transite during the time alleged.
+Furthermore, the appellate court indicated that these were the only companies producing asbestos-containing Transite during the alleged time.
 The court rejected the defendants’ notion that the plaintiff had to show “substantial exposure” to its product in order to prove injury.
 Rather, a person alleging asbestos exposure injury needs to show that the product or activity was, with reasonable medical probability, a substantial factor in either causing or contributing to the plaintiff’s illness.
 The defendants here failed to meet their threshold of proof to show the plaintiff could not do that with regard to their product.